DingXiaoH/ResRep/README.md

 ***Pruning simple models or easy-to-prune layers in a complicated model***

-First, let's clarify the meanings of some architecutre-specific constants and functions I defined for the pruning process.
+First, let's clarify the meanings of some architecutre-specific constants and functions defined for the pruning process.

 1. ```deps```, the width of every conv layer is defined by an array named "deps".
 For example,
 ```